We all have an innate love for fighting no matter what age group we belong to.

 $174,178,883

-"Creed" received widespread praise for its direction, dynamic screenplay, and powerful performances.
-The film was honored by the National Board of Review, and Sylvester Stallone's portrayal earned multiple awards for his outstanding supporting role.
+The film earned widespread critical acclaim for its dynamic direction, gripping script, and standout performances.
+Its recognition included honors from the National Board of Review, and Sylvester Stallone’s celebrated return as Rocky brought him multiple awards for his exceptional supporting performance.

 ActionBiographyDrama